TonySerem/Hotel-Booking-Reservation-Analysis/README.md

 - Total Revenue Loss

 ## Objectives
-- The primary purpose of this HR attrition analysis is to identify the factors driving employee departures, predict attrition trends, and implement evidence-based strategies that improve employee retention, reduce costs, and strengthen overall organizational performance
+- Our purpose for this analysis is to know the following: Cancellation Level, Average Daily Rate and Revenue made compared to Revenue lost on a monthly basis.

 ## Analysis
 - Key performance indicators (KPI's); Total Number of Employees and Attrition Rate
 - Attrition by Employee's Working Years